Modern Foreign Languages (Spanish)

 • A focus on subject specific vocabulary to equip children with the language to express their knowledge

-• A variety of tools and activities are used to provide evidence of assessment, such as questioning in class, opportunities to share work orally with the class, work produced on whiteboards, written work, listening exercises, participation in games and songs and comments made by children when discussing patterns
+• A variety of tools and activities used to provide evidence of assessment, such as questioning in class, opportunities to share work orally with the class, work produced on whiteboards, written work, listening exercises, participation in games and songs and comments made by children when discussing patterns

 Spanish Curriculum Impact